the-pilot-club/.github/profile/README.md

 TPC pillars are: **T**eamwork, **P**assion, **C**ommunity.

-**Welcome to The Pilot Club.
+# Welcome to The Pilot Club.
 Welcome to YOUR Club!
-Let’s fly!**
+Let’s fly!

-## Our Development Team

-Our Development Team exists of members of The Pilot Club who wish to put forth their time to help improve The Pilots Club's resources and web services.

-# Thank you for your time and we hope you enjoy The Pilot Club!